Best daily deals

 The Asus ROG Certa II has a heftier price tag than the other options on this list, but is it worth the extra money?
 The earbuds feature active noise canceling and RGB lighting, as well as liquid silicone rubber drivers.

-If you’re looking for something with more of a gamer aesthetic than other options, the ASUS ROG Certa II certainly brings that to the table.
+If you’re looking for something with more of a gamer aesthetic than other options, the ASUS ROG Certa II certainly offers that.
 It also connects via USB-C, making it a good option for mobile or Nintendo Switch gamers.
 It also boasts a microphone with noise suppression.
 Most mobile gamers won’t see the point of spending this much on wired earbuds, but it could be worth it if you value ANC, customizable RGB lighting, and a solid mic system.

 Asus ROG Cetra II